 Besides regular economic news and macroeconomics, there are other things to consider when trading the Forex market and other markets in general.
-Geopolitical risks must be considered as risk-off situations arise when they materialize.
-The previous two articles here on the Forex Trading Academy dealt with defining the risk-off environment and what macroeconomics is.
+Geopolitical risks must be considered, as risk-off situations arise when they materialise.
+The previous two articles here on the Forex Trading Academy dealt with defining the risk-off environment, and what macroeconomics is.
 There are also other articles referring to fundamental analysis and the economic news that is released on a constant basis.
-However, the whole picture is not completed if traders are not considering the geopolitical risks.
-These can come from any parts of the world and the Forex market is the first one to react.
+However, the whole picture is not complete if traders are not constantly considering the geopolitical risks.
+These can come from any part of the world, and the Forex market is the first one to react.

 General elections are a good example of a geopolitical risk that can influence the way the market is moving.
-When elections are due, every four or five years, traders try to have an idea what the outcome will be for that respective currency.
-The more important the country the election is, the more important the effect on the currency markets will be.
-The U.S. Presidential election is a good example, as we can say with certainty that markets consolidated all year until the outcome was known.
+When elections are due, every 4 or 5 years, traders try to have an idea of what the outcome will be for that respective currency.
+The more important the country the election is in, the more important the effect on the currency markets will be.
+The US presidential election is a good example, as we can say with certainty that markets consolidated all year until the outcome was known.
 In any election, there are two or more candidates.
-Some are being perceived as being riskier than the others, and market participants adjust portfolios and exposure considering the economic policies of those respective candidates.
+Some are perceived as being riskier than the others, and market participants adjust portfolios and exposure considering the economic policies of those respective candidates.

 Other educational materials